+- i. provide advice and support to other staff on child protection and welfare matters - ii. take part in strategy discussions and inter-agency meetings and/or support other staff to do so - iii. contribute to the assessment of children - iv. refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - v. have a good understanding of harmful sexual behaviour - vi. have a good understanding of the filtering and monitoring systems and processes in place at our College.

+b) The DSL will also:

 - i.
-Provide advice and support to other staff on child protection and welfare matters. - ii.
-Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - iii.
-Contribute to the assessment of children. - iv.
-Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly. - v.
-Have a good understanding of harmful sexual behaviour. - vi.
-Have a good understanding of the filtering and monitoring systems and processes in place at our school. - b) The DSL will also:

-- i.
-Liaise with local authority case managers and designated officers for child protection concerns as appropriate. - ii.
-Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies. - iii.
-Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support. - iv.
+Keep the Principal informed of any issues. - ii.
+Liaise with local authority case managers and designated officers for child protection concerns as appropriate. - iii.
+Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the college's policies. - iv.
+Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support. - v.
 Be aware that children and young people must have an 'appropriate adult' to support and help them in the case of a police investigation or search.

-c) The full responsibilities of the DSL and DDSLs are set out in their job description which is updated annually by the DfE a) The AQC will:
+c) The full responsibilities of the DSL and DDSLs are set out in their job descriptions which are updated annually by the DfE.